dawidsado/dawidsado/README.md

 The user class has first name and last name attributes and a constructor.
 There are three types of users (3 classes).
-1. Client - has assigned account (in general-id of users is generated automatically), is able to use operations from the account. (super constructor and implementation of interface)
+1. Client - has assigned account (in general-id of users is generated automatically), is able to use operations from the account. (super constructor and implementation of interface).
 2. Employee - is able to add new clients and open a new account.
 3. Admin – also can add new clients, additionally can add and remove employees.

 In addition, I created CreditCardForm class, which is responsible for the process of credit card registration and extends Client.
 Class store number of the card, CVC code and expiration year, which is randomly picked from static list where available years are located (20 next years from current).
 The list should be initialized with the use of a static initialization block.
 To get current year I use the Date class.
+I also created an interface that enables every user to generate password.
+I based algorithm on  first letters of first and last name,  ID, underscore char and hash code value.

-#### What had I learned during that task? 🤔
+### What had I learned during that task? 🤔

 •	Working with interfaces, subclass constructors, abstract and inheritance classes

+•	For loop and initialization block

 •	More practical use of lists

 •	Creating and throwing custom exceptions

 •	Use of Date class

+•	Methods like hashCode and valueOf